 - What fields of work seem the most interesting to you? (law, social services, counseling, family policies, etc.)

 Your internship responsibilities must relate directly to family concerns or the promotion of family health.
 Feel free to use your own network of resources for ideas and contracts or you may search the Family Science Internships database for a listing of organizations that have worked with FMSC students in the past.
-You must be a currently enrolled student to access the Family Science Internships database.
-Please contact your advisor or program director if you need access.

 The Department of Family Science Honors Program offers academically talented students a more advanced and challenging educational experience related to the study of families.
 The program provides opportunities for involvement in scholarly independent study, intensive interaction with faculty, and examination of a range of family topics in greater depth than is possible in the normal program of study.
 Topics include, but are not limited to: